📔

 Reference:

-See also: the csv module for reading and writing CSV files, and the os module for command-line-style file operations and functionality to help specify file paths.
+See also: for reading and writing CSV files, and for command-line-style file operations and functionality to help specify file paths.

 To setup these examples, create a new directory on your Desktop called "file-mgmt" and navigate there from your command line.
 Create two Python scripts in that directory called "write_message.py" and "read_message.py", and place inside contents from the following sections, respectively.